AP Computer Science A

 The analysis of programs includes examining and testing programs to determine whether they correctly meet their specifications.
 It also includes the analysis of programs or algorithms in order to understand their time and space requirements when applied to different data sets.

 Data structures are used to represent information within a program.
 Abstraction is an important theme in the development and application of data structures.

-- Simple data types (int, boolean, double)
+- Primitive data types (int, boolean, double)

 - Standard Algorithms